-The new adult novel from the bestselling author of The End of Mr. Y, about power, privilege and peer pressure
+Power, privilege and peer pressure – the hilarious new novel from the bestselling author of The End of Mr. Y

 When Tash, daughter of a Russian oligarch, is sent to an English boarding school, she is new to the strange rituals of the girls there.
 Theirs is a world of strict pecking orders, eating disorders and Instagram angst.

-While she spends her time with the other girls at the lake and the stables, a hand-picked few are invited to join the Headmaster at his house for extra lessons.
-Then her friend Bianca mysteriously vanishes, and quickly the routines of her dorm-mates seem darker and more alien than ever before.
+While she spends her time at the lake and the stables, a few hand-picked girls are invited to join the Headmaster at his house for extra lessons.
+Then her friend Bianca mysteriously vanishes, and the routines of her dormmates seem darker and more alien than ever before.

 “Entertaining, irreverent and wrong-hilarious … Hugely enjoyable.
 It’s about as menacing as a cool girl’s black glitter nail polish – and just as much fun”